 Not that I’m perfect in this respect – I’ve had good times and bad times, and spent a lot of time sorting through life and fighting off a deep apathy within my soul.
 And I suspect that a small part of that apathy comes from this thought – why do people seek to learn about the old ways, when they don’t really want to do what it takes to live them?
 Why is it so hard to find a way to connect with that same intensity, and to really enjoy life, and the things I believe.

-If I have the faith, why don’t I spend more time having the fun that goes with it?Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+If I have the faith, why don’t I spend more time having the fun that goes with it?Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio